Interim dividend 2021

 |31 August||Payment date|

-The conversion ratio will be based on the volume-weighted average share price (VWAP) for all PostNL shares traded on Euronext Amsterdam over the three trading day period from 7 May up to and including 11 May 2021.
+The conversion ratio will be based on the volume-weighted average share price (VWAP) for all PostNL shares traded on Euronext Amsterdam over the last three trading days, including the day that the election period ends.
 The value of the stock dividend, based on this VWAP, will, subject to rounding, be targeted at but not be lower than the cash dividend.
 There will be no trading in stock dividend rights.

 On 21 February 2020, the Board of Management, with the approval of the Supervisory Board, adopted an adjusted dividend policy to align with normalised EBIT and free cash flow as key performance indicators.
 The main elements of the dividend policy are: